TelerikAcademy/Mobile-Applications-for-iOS/README.md

 Mobile-Applications-with-iOS
 ============================

-Repository for the ASP.NET Web Forms course
+Repository for the Mobile Applications with iOS course